vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 1. Issue 5 requests from a vega key in the same block, 4 of which with invalid signatures.
 Verify that only the one with the correct signature is passed to consensus, and is properly executed.
 (<a name="0069-VCBS-087" href="#0069-VCBS-087">0069-VCBS-087</a>)

+1. After a node has been promoted, issue a request for a signature to add it to the multisig control contract but provide a chain-id that does not correspond to any bridge.
+It should fail.
+(<a name="0069-VCBS-089" href="#0069-VCBS-089">0069-VCBS-089</a>)

+1. After a node has been demoted, issue a request for a signature to remove it to the multisig control contract but provide a chain-id that does not correspond to any bridge.
+It should fail.
+(<a name="0069-VCBS-090" href="#0069-VCBS-090">0069-VCBS-089</a>)